metalbear-co/mirrord.dev/content/docs/reference/fileops/index.md

 flag on the command line or by unchecking the appropriate box in the IDE plugin.
 To enable just read-only access, `--ro-fs` option.)

-For example, if we take this python script:
+For example, the following python script calls the built-in `open` function which translate to something like `openat(AT_FDCWD, "/tmp/test", O_RDWR|O_CLOEXEC)` at a lower level:

 ```py
 with open("/tmp/test", "r+") as rw_file: